fortinetdev/terraform-google-cloud-modules/docs/autoscale_fgt_as_hub.md

 If you want to deploy more than one examples, please make sure the `prefix` of those examples are different.

 #### FortiGate Variables:
 ```
 fgt_password = "<YOUR-OWN-VALUE>"   # Your own value (at least 8 characters), or this terraform project will create one for you.
 (Username is admin)
 machine_type = "n1-standard-4"      # The Virtual Machine type to deploy FGT.
-fgt_has_public_ip = false           # If set to true, port1 of all FGTs will have a public IP.

 # FortiGate image.
 # You can use "image_type" to deploy the latest public FortiGate image, or use "image_source" to deploy the custom image.